COVID-19 Resources: Keeping you safe | Vaccine Information | Visitor Policy and Hours

 Staging for Carcinomas of the Eyelid

 There is a wide range of approaches for treating basal cell carcinoma (BCC) of the skin, including excision, radiation therapy, cryosurgery, electrodesiccation and curettage, photodynamic or laser-beam light exposure, and topical therapies.
-Each of these methods is useful in specific clinical situations.
-Depending on case selection, these methods have recurrence-free rates ranging from 85% to 95%.[1,2,3,4,5,6,7,8,9]
+Each of these approaches is useful in specific clinical situations.
+Depending on case selection, these approaches have recurrence-free rates ranging from 85% to 95%.[1,2,3,4,5,6,7,8,9]

-Treatment for Basal Cell Carcinoma of the Skin
+Treatment for Basal Cell Carcinoma of the Skin (Localized Disease)

 Treatment options for BCC of the skin (localized disease) include the following:

 Mohs micrographic surgery

-This surgery is best suited to management of tumors that have recurred after initial incision or of tumors in cosmetically sensitive areas (e.g., eyelid periorbital area, nasolabial fold, nose-cheek angle, posterior cheek sulcus, pinna, ear canal, forehead, scalp, fingers, and genitalia).[9,10] It is also often used to treat tumors with poorly defined clinical borders.
+This surgery is best suited to the management of tumors that have recurred after initial incision or of tumors in cosmetically sensitive areas (e.g., eyelid periorbital area, nasolabial fold, nose-cheek angle, posterior cheek sulcus, pinna, ear canal, forehead, scalp, fingers, and genitalia).[19,21] It is also used to treat tumors with poorly defined clinical borders.

-Radiation therapy is particularly useful in the management of patients with primary lesions that would otherwise require difficult or extensive surgery (e.g., nose or ears).
+Radiation therapy is particularly useful in the management of patients with primary lesions that would otherwise require difficult or extensive surgery (e.g., lesions on the nose or ears).
 Radiation therapy eliminates the need for skin grafting when surgery would result in an extensive defect.
 Cosmetic results are generally good, with a small amount of hypopigmentation or telangiectasia in the treatment port.
 Radiation therapy can also be used for lesions that recur after a primary surgical approach.

 Curettage and electrodesiccation

-Cryosurgery may be considered for patients with small, clinically well-defined primary tumors.
-It is infrequently used for the management of BCC, but may be useful for patients with medical conditions that preclude other types of surgery.
+Cryosurgery may be considered for patients with small, clinically well-defined primary tumors.[26,27,28] It is infrequently used for the management of BCC, but cryosurgery may be useful for patients with medical conditions that preclude other types of surgery.[8,29,30,31,32,33,34,35] Contraindications for cryosurgery include the following:

-Contraindications include abnormal cold tolerance, cryoglobulinemia, cryofibrinogenemia, Raynaud disease (in the case of lesions on hands and feet), and platelet deficiency disorders.
-Additional contraindications to cryosurgery include tumors of the scalp, ala nasi, nasolabial fold, tragus, postauricular sulcus, free eyelid margin, upper lip vermillion border, lower legs, and tumors near nerves.
 Caution should also be used before treating nodular ulcerative neoplasia more than 3 cm in diameter, carcinomas fixed to the underlying bone or cartilage, tumors situated on the lateral margins of the fingers and at the ulnar fossa of the elbow, or recurrent carcinomas following surgical excision.

-Edema is common following treatment, especially around the periorbital region, temple, and forehead.
-Treated tumors usually exude necrotic material after which an eschar forms and persists for about 4 weeks.
 Permanent pigment loss at the treatment site is unavoidable, so the treatment is not well suited to dark-skinned patients.

-Atrophy and hypertrophic scarring have been reported as well as instances of motor and sensory neuropathy.
+Edema is common after treatment, especially around the periorbital region, temple, and forehead.
+Treated tumors usually exude necrotic material, after which an eschar forms and persists for about 4 weeks.
+Atrophy and hypertrophic scarring have been reported, as have instances of motor and sensory neuropathy.